cossacklabs/product-docs/content/themis/installation/installation-from-sources.md

 Themis will automatically detect and use OpenSSL installed in your system.
 If you wish to explicitly require OpenSSL, set `ENGINE=openssl` when building Themis.

-{{< hint warning >}}
+{{< hint info >}}
 **Note:**

-At the moment Themis supports only OpenSSL 1.0.2 and 1.1.x branches.
+Starting from version [0.15.0](https://github.com/cossacklabs/themis/releases/tag/0.15.0), Themis supports OpenSSL 3.0.
+Consider using it instead of OpenSSL 1.1.1, as its end of life is [September 2023](https://www.openssl.org/blog/blog/2023/03/28/1.1.1-EOL/).

-OpenSSL 3.0 is still not fully supported.
+Although as part of our CI, we only test OpenSSL 3.0.2 which comes with Ubuntu Jammy.
+However, as more distributions start implementing OpenSSL 3.x, the list of tested versions will grow.
 {{< /hint >}}

 #### BoringSSL